mancusolab/sushie/README.rst

 ======
 SuShiE
 ======
-Software to fine-map causal SNPs, compute prediction weights of molecular data, and infer effect size correlation across multiple ancestries.
+Python software to fine-map causal SNPs, compute prediction weights of molecular data, and infer effect size correlation across multiple ancestries.
 The manuscript is in progress.

 .. code:: diff